 How does the strategy work?

 In previous articles, I laid out the evidence, that many economic and technical indicators enable us to avoid major market declines without changing long term returns very much.
 Through many tests, on data going back to the 1950s, I figured out which signals to trust most – each single warning is very simple and has worked over a long history all by itself.
-But because each indicator has its disadvantages, I combine several to get a clear, nuanced idea of the state of the market.
+But because each indicator has its disadvantages (nothing works all the time), I combine several to get a clear, nuanced idea of the state of the market.

 This combination of fundamental data and technical models is what sets the Meta Strategy apart.